OWASP/AppSecDC2019/sponsors/exhibitor_kit.md

    * Thursday September 12th 9am-6pm
    * Friday, September 13th 9am-4pm
 * Vendor Tear Down: Friday, September 13th 4pm.
 All vendor areas must be torn down by 7pm.
 * Exhibitor Floor Plan: Selection of expo space is chosen according to sponsorship level and then by date payment was received in full.
 Selection will begin shortly.
-View the [floor plan](/assets/pdf_files/Floor_Plan.pdf) of Exposition Hall.
+Floor Plan will be made available soon.

 ### Conference Schedule
 Details on the event schedule can be found here: https://dc.globalappsec.org/program/trainings